BUILT-IN VS. COUNTERTOP MICROWAVES

 Some microwaves feature a non-stick interior to easily resist stains and splatters.
 These interiors tend to be easier to clean, usually requiring only a simple wipe down.

-Some countertop microwaves are ADA compliant, so they are recommended for use in households with special needs, providing better access to features and other one-touch settings.
+Some countertop microwaves are ADA compliant and are recommended for use in households with special needs, providing better access to features and other one-touch settings.

-A good understanding of your kitchen layout and cooking needs will help you decide whether an over-the-range microwave is right for you.
-No matter which style you choose, you are sure to find plenty of capacity and powerful cooking in both countertop and over-the-range models.
+A good understanding of your kitchen layout and cooking needs will help you decide whether a Maytag® over-the-range, built-in or countertop microwave is right for you.
+No matter which style you choose, you are sure to find plenty of capacity and powerful cooking in the Maytag® microwave lineup.